rex2828/Sasta-Spotify/README.md

 # Solution
-*Our solution to this problem is a transparent application/widget which automatically shows time-synced lyrics of the current playing song and gives options to download the song with two simple clicks.*
+*Our solution to this problem is a transparent application/widget which automatically shows time-synced lyrics of the current playing song and gives option to download the song with two simple clicks.*

 # Prototype
                       Our thoughts are stars , We cannot fathom into constellation